 Jump start your next home project, learn new DIY techniques or get landscaping tips at home and garden shows across the state.
 The OKC Home & Outdoor Living Show, Southwest Oklahoma’s Home & Garden Show in Lawton and the Rogers County Home & Garden Show in Claremore all have experts on hand to help spark your imagination.

-The spring growing season at Wild Things Farm in Pocola offers an abundance of fruits and vegetables that are ripe for the picking.
-Head out early in the day and start filling your containers with huge strawberries, delicious blackberries and juicy blueberries as well as fresh asparagus, cucumbers, eggplants and melons straight from the vine.
+Oklahoma is full of u-pick farms bursting with seasonal selections.
+The spring growing season at Joe’s Farm in Bixby offers an abundance of organic fruits and vegetables that are ripe for the picking.
+Head out early in the day and start filling your containers with huge strawberries and delicious blackberries as well as snow peas, long beans, watermelon and cherry tomatoes.

 Every spring Shepherd’s Cross in Claremore sheers their sheep and welcomes everyone to their farm for two days of fun and entertainment.
 During Woolly Weekend, you’ll get the chance to observe “Sheep to Shawl” techniques as wool is taken directly from the sheep and turned into usable fabric.
 Shepherd’s Shop is open during this time for browsing through woolly products and other gifts.